The spinor bundle on loop space: The Lagrangian 2-gerbe

+Now, first suppose that there exists a spinor bundle $\SB$ with fusion product over $LX$.
+Then, by Lemma~\ref{LemmaSmoothingStructureExistence}, there exists a smoothing structure for $\SB$ and a corresponding fusion 2-gerbe $\FusTwoGrb(\SB)$ (see \S\ref{SectionFusion2Gerbe}).
+By Thm.~\ref{TheoremFusionProductFusion2Gerbe}, the existence of a fusion product implies that $\FusTwoGrb(\SB)$ admits a trivialization.
+But by Thm.~\ref{TheoremIsoFusLag}, $\FusTwoGrb(\SB)$ is isomorphic to $\LagTwoGrb_X$.
+Hence the existence of a spinor bundle with fusion product implies triviality of $\LagTwoGrb_X$, which in view of the isomorphism \eqref{IsomorphismCSLag} and the previous discussion implies that $X$ admits a string structure.

+Conversely, suppose that $X$ admits a string structure.
+In particular, $X$ is spin, and the string condition implies that the structure group $L\Spin(d)$ of the $LX$ can be lifted to its basic central extension \cite{KillingbackWorldSheet, WaldorfSpinString}.
+By Thm.~\ref{ThmLagLifting}, this implies that the Lagrangian gerbe $\LagGrb_{LX}$ of the loop space admits a trivialization, hence there exists a spinor bundle $\SB^\prime$ with a smoothing structure over $LX$ (Thm.~\ref{FunctorTrivSpin}).
+But since $X$ admits a string structure, the doubled lifting 2-gerbe $\LiftTwoGrb_{\Spin(X)}^{\mathrm{dbl}}$ for the dual implementer extension and hence (by Theorems \ref{ThmIsoCSLag} \& \ref{TheoremIsoFusLag}) also the fusion 2-gerbe $\FusTwoGrb(\SB^\prime)$ are trivializable.
+Therefore, by Thm.~\ref{TheoremFusionProductFusion2Gerbe}, there exists a line bundle $\mathfrak{T}$ over $LX$ such that $\SB = \SB^\prime \otimes \mathfrak{T}$ admits a smooth fusion product. \end{proof}

-We will now describe the lifting 2-gerbe $\LiftTwoGrb_{P}^{\mathrm{dbl}}$ in more detail in the case that $G = \Spin(d)$ and the multiplicative bundle gerbe $\mathcal{G}$ is the bundle gerbe obtained by applying Construction~\ref{ConstructionMultGerbsFromCentExt} to the central extension of $L\Spin(d)$ \emph{dual} to the implementer extension, see Example~\ref{ExampleImplementerGerbe}.
-We will make two modifications: \begin{enumerate}[(1)] \item As in \S\ref{SectionComparisonLagCS}, we will compare this bundle gerbe with the Lagrangian 2-gerbe, pass to the associated \emph{line} bundle 2-gerbe, which we just denote by $\LiftTwoGrb_P^{\mathrm{dbl}}$ again. \item By definition, every loop group central extension with fusion product has two products: The group multiplication and the (partially defined) fusion product.
+We finish by proving Thm.~\ref{ThmIsoCSLag}.
+Before we start the proof, we describe the lifting 2-gerbe $\LiftTwoGrb_{P}^{\mathrm{dbl}}$ in more detail in the case that $G = \Spin(d)$ and the multiplicative bundle gerbe $\mathcal{G}$ is the bundle gerbe obtained by applying Construction~\ref{ConstructionMultGerbsFromCentExt} to the central extension of $L\Spin(d)$ \emph{dual} to the implementer extension, see Example~\ref{ExampleImplementerGerbe}.

+We will make the following modification: By definition, every loop group central extension with fusion product has two products: The group multiplication and the (partially defined) fusion product.
 In relation to the cover diagram \eqref{CoverDiagramCS}, the fusion product lives over $W^{[3, 2]}$, while group multiplication lives over $W^{[2, 3]}$.
-Below, we will replace the line bundle defining the central extension by an isomorphic one, which roughly has the effect that fusion product and group multiplication swap places.
-As in the case of the Lagrangian 2-gerbe, multiplication of implementers lives over $\Lag^{[3, 2]}$ while their fusion product lives over $\Lag^{[2, 3]}$, this will facilitate the construction of the isomorphism in \S\ref{SectionComparisonLagCS}. \end{enumerate}
+Below, we will replace the line bundle defining the central extension $\smash{\widetilde{L\Spin}}(d)$ by an isomorphic one, which roughly has the effect that fusion product and group multiplication swap places.
+As in the case of the Lagrangian 2-gerbe, multiplication of implementers lives over $\Lag^{[3, 2]}$ while their fusion product lives over $\Lag^{[2, 3]}$, this will facilitate the construction of the isomorphism in \S\ref{SectionComparisonLagCS}.

 Throughout, we fix a Lagrangian $L \in \Lag_0^+$, together with a cyclic and separating vector in $\F_L$, which allows to identify $\F_L \cong L^2(\A_0)$ (see Remark~\ref{RemarkPreferredConnectedComponent}).
 For $(q, q^\prime) \in P\SO(d)^{[2]}$, we then set